banyan/react-emoji/README.md

-# Fork from https://github.com/banyan/react-emoji that will only put emojis that are between specific characters whitelisted (like spaces of whatever you want).
-See examples.
+# Fork from https://github.com/banyan/react-emoji that allow you to set specific characters thats must be between emojis to be replaced (like spaces of whatever you want).

+See onlyBetweenTheseChars option and examples for more.

 # react-emoji